 In olden times and up until 19th century, salt was used to preserve food during the winter months and was the first traded commodity.
 Rock and sea salt were used to treat common illnesses back in the day.
 Salt was used as a laxative for constipation, salt baths for skin infections and salt solutions for ear aches, and used as a gargle to treat intestinal worms.
 It was also used to treat odema and soft tissue swelling from excess water retention, treatment of goiter, syphilis and other diseases.

-In modern day, salt has been given a bad reputation by doctors and ‘experts’ who warn us of a low-sodium diet.
+In modern day, salt has been given a bad reputation by many health professionals and ‘experts’ who warn us of a low-sodium diet.
 This is BAD advice.
 Our bodies require salt to function properly.
 Pure, natural salt actually helps to replenish your cells and keeps your body in homeostasis.

 Salt is great for healing cuts and scrapes faster and gargling salt water helps to soothe a sore throat very quickly.
 Holistic dentists still recommend salt water rinses for inflamed gums and mouth ulcers/sore.

-However doctors are still telling people to watch their sodium intake when they have risks of kidney problems, odema, osteoporosis, high blood pressure, hypertension, heart disease and stroke.
+However people are still being told to watch their sodium intake when they have risks of kidney problems, odema, osteoporosis, high blood pressure, hypertension, heart disease and stroke.

 The Australian Heart Association warns us to consume less than 2000mg a day, that’s less than your kidneys filter in 5 minutes!